 5. Provide a Submission Title for the draft being created

-6. Select relevant Domain of which the testing was performed
+6. Select the relevant Domain in which the testing was performed

 7. Provide the Endpoint where the vulnerable component can be found (Optional/But Recommended)

-8. Select Type of vulnerability found from provided options
+8. Select the Type of vulnerability found from the provided options

-12. Express the explicit security Impact the vulnerability may leave this company susceptible to, and why is that important
+12. Express the explicit security Impact the vulnerability may leave this company susceptible to and why it is that important

 13. Offer a Recommended solution of action to remedy the vulnerability (Optional)